Incentives and Benefits for Greater Employee Engagement

 Retirement Savings Plans

-With nearly 10 thousand Baby Boomers leaving the workforce daily, the need for strong retirement savings plans is high on the list of priorities for many employees.
+With thousands of Baby Boomers leaving the workforce daily, the need for strong retirement savings plans is high on the list of priorities for many employees.
 This is also true for those who are in their 30s and 40s, as they will be busy earning as much money as possible to boost retirement plans.
-Set up an automatic retirement savings plan and match 50 cents on every dollar that employees contribute, up to a certain percentage of their annual salaries.
+Companies can set up an automatic retirement savings plan and match 50 cents on every dollar that employees contribute to help boost retirement savings.

 Training and Development

-As of most recent 2016 statistics, there are around 3.7 million adults working from home at least a few days a week, and even those who work full time on business campuses are less likely to sit at desks all day because of the use of mobile technology.
-A workplace that creates mobile-friendly work options, such as telecommuting, holding meetings offsite, and offering flexible work hours, can be a great way to improve employee productivity and happiness.
+There are millions of adults working from home at least a few days a week.
+Even those who work full time on business campuses are less likely to sit at desks all day because of the use of mobile technology.
+A workplace that creates mobile-friendly work options, such as telecommuting, holding meetings offsite and offering flexible work hours can be a great way to improve employee productivity and happiness.

 A company that wants to inspire its workforce understands the need to transfer skills and knowledge from one generation to the next.
 Create a legacy learning and coaching program that matches seasoned leaders up with mid-level employees who will be ready to take that next step in their careers.
 Mentors can boost morale and they can also give the business an edge by deepening the core values that the company has developed.
 Set up mentorship meet-and-greet programs often.